Searchbreed

 See Ollie

-What a Great Dane actually costs year one
+What to budget for a Great Dane in year one.

 Food (year one)